Indian Hills, Colorado

 Indian Hills is an unincorporated town, a post office, and a census-designated place (CDP) located in and governed by Jefferson County, Colorado, United States.
 The CDP is a part of the Denver–Aurora–Lakewood, CO Metropolitan Statistical Area.
 The Indian Hills post office has the ZIP code 80454.
-At the United States Census 2010, the population of the Indian Hills CDP was 1,280, while the population of the 80454 ZIP Code Tabulation Area was 1,224.
+At the United States Census 2020, the population of the Indian Hills CDP was 1,474.